foundation-model-stack/fms-dgt/README.md

 ### Setup

-We recommend using a Python virtual environment with Python 3.9+.
+We require using a Python virtual environment with Python 3.10+.
 Here is how to setup a virtual environment using [Python venv](https://docs.python.org/3/library/venv.html):

 ```
 python3 -m venv ssdg_venv